omeka/omeka-s-developer/docs/modules/media_ingesters_renderers.md

----
-title: Media Ingesters and Renderers
+# Media Ingesters and Renderers
----

 Media ingesters and renderers are classes that expand the kinds of media users can add, update, and display.
 Together, they define the entire round trip of a media: